 19. Swim at Hampstead Heath

 This enormous, ancient parkland is one of the best places to escape the city while simultaneously catching a fantastic view of it: the vista from Parliament Hill, which forms the southeast part of Hampstead Heath, is so impressive it’s actually protected by law.
-Elsewhere in the park, you’ll find a zoo, three swimming ponds (nominal charge, which is often ignored), and plenty of quiet spots for a back-to-nature-in-the-heart-of-London picnic.
+Elsewhere in the park, you'll find the Kenwood House, a grand 17th-century house with an impressive art collection, plus three swimming ponds (nominal charge, which is often ignored), and plenty of quiet spots for a back-to-nature-in-the-heart-of-London picnic.

 Planning Tip: Pond hours vary by season, generally staying open from 7am-2:45pm in the winter and until 8:45pm in the summer.
 The mixed-gender pond closes in the winter.